Weebit Nano: History

-Leadership
+In March 2023, Weebit and SkyWater announced availability of Weebit's first commercially available ReRAM IP product.
+The IP in SkyWater's S130 process targets applications in automotive, defense and beyond.

+Weebit and SkyWater confirmed in June 2023 that Weebit ReRAM IP has been fully qualified for industrial temperatures employing SkyWater's 130nm CMOS (S130) process.

+In October 2023, foundry DB HiTek licensed Weebit ReRAM for use in its customers' designs.
+Weebit ReRAM will be available in DB HiTek's 130nm BCD process.

+Weebit and Efabless Corp. announced a collaboration in May 2024 giving Efabless chipIgnite customers access to Weebit's ReRAM to incorporate into design prototypes manufactured using SkyWater Technology's 130nm CMOS (S130) process.

+Weebit licensed its ReRAM technology to tier-1 semiconductor supplier onsemi in January 2025.
+The Weebit ReRAM IP will be integrated into the onsemi Treo platform to provide embedded NVM.

+Weebit signed a design license agreement with its first product customer, a US- based company that plans to incorporate Weebit's technology into select security-related applications.

+Management

 Weebit Nano is led by CEO Coby Hanoch.
-Hanoch has held roles as VP of Worldwide Sales and member of the Board of Directors of processor company Codasip; VP of Worldwide Sales at EDA company Jasper Design Automation and CEO of PacketLight, a developer of DWDN and OTN equipment for data transport.
-He was also a member of the founding team and VP at EDA company Verisity.
+Hanoch has held roles as VP of Worldwide Sales and member of the Board of Directors of processor company Codasip, VP of Worldwide Sales at the EDA company Jasper Design Automation and CEO of PacketLight, a developer of DWDN and OTN equipment for data transport.
+He was also a member of the founding team and VP at the EDA company Verisity.
 He previously held engineering management roles with National Semiconductor.

-The Weebit Nano board of directors includes:
+In addition to CEO Coby Hanoch, the Weebit Nano board of directors includes: